 – Sneakers or very comfortable shoes:

 I’m always wearing sneakers!
-Any type of sneakers work here.
+Any type of sneakers will work here.
 It’s just nice to travel with comfy shoes and my style of choice is sneakers 95% of the time.
 You can also wear really comfy flats or sandals, just make sure to pack an extra pair of socks.

 This is my favorite pair of sustainable white sneakers (they are the best and not too crazy expensive!).
 This is the exact link to the ones I have.

-Also read: How to wear white sneakers
+Also read: How to wear white sneakers all year round!

 – A denim jacket or long cardigan:

 It’s smart to travel with an extra layer.
 Airports and airplanes are kind of unpredictable when it comes to temperature, so it’s always good to be safe.
-I’m someone who’s always cold so for me, this is a must!
+I’m someone who’s always cold.
+So for me, this is a must!
 I usually carry a denim jacket or a long cardigan.

 As you can see, I’m wearing all my favorite basic pieces for a travel day here: Long cardigan, white T-shirt, leggings and white sneakers.
 It was very comfortable to travel like this!

-PS: best and softest sustainable long cardis are from this brand.
+PS: best and softest long cardigans here!

 – T-shirts: